Physiotherapy Consultant Neal Reynolds has devised a hamstring stretching program which is used by professional players as part of rehabilitation.

 Dynamic walks can begin which involve the athlete walking forwards whilst kicking the straight leg up in front each step to get a dynamic stretch in the muscle.
 The leg swings should be controlled and not forced, always within the pain free range of motion.
 Perform 3 sets of 10 repetitions once a day.
 This exercise should be done for at least 2 days without any pain.
 The athlete has completed all hamstring stretching stages when this exercise and others previously done are pain free with equal flexibility in both legs.

-The following strengthening exercises for the rehabilitation of hamstring injuries should be done progressively as part of our hamstring strain rehab program.
+The following strengthening exercises (play video) for the rehabilitation of hamstring injuries should be done progressively as part of our hamstring strain rehab program.
 This is for information purposes only.
 We recommend seeking professional advice.
 Below are a number of progressively more difficult hamstring exercises.
 They should always be done pain free.
 Where you start and how fast you progress will depend on how bad your injury is and how long ago it was injured.

 The athlete lies on their front in the prone position.
 The partner or therapist provides resistance as the athlete contracts the hamstring muscles, holds for 3 or 4 seconds then relaxes.
 The angle of knee flexion is changed and the exercise repeated.
 Once a range of angles have been worked the whole process is repeated with the foot first turned first inwards then outwards.
 This exercise targets the inner and outer hamstring muscles at varying angles of flexion or knee bend.